 Child Passenger Safety FAQ

-A: Gov. Nathan Deal and state lawmakers felt the previous law needed to be strengthened to reduce the number of children injured or killed on Georgia roadways.
+A: State lawmakers felt the previous law needed to be strengthened to reduce the number of children injured or killed on Georgia roadways.

-In 2008, a total of 14,154 children, ages 6-8 years, in Georgia were involved in motor vehicle crashes.
+At the time, a total of 14,154 children (6-8 years of age) in Georgia were involved in motor vehicle crashes annually.
 Of those, 10 were killed and 1,755 were injured.
 Only 12 percent of these children reportedly used a supplemental restraint, such as a child safety seat or a booster seat, in addition to the adult seat belt.

 Hospitalization charges for 248 children hospitalized in traffic-related injuries were about $7 million.
 Some 5,111 emergency room visits stemming from motor vehicle crashes incurred another $5 million in expenses.